-Project Type Eligible Projects Solar Residential: All existing residential projects less than or equal to 10.0 kW of rated capacity.
-Projects must receive an SRP acceptance letter dated in 2011 in order to be eligible.
-This project type includes residential power purchase agreements and residential new construction which must be in Smart Growth Areas.
-Only the first 7.5 kW of capacity is eligible for an incentive - with a maximum payment amount of \$3.750.
-Solar Public and Non-Profit: All public and non-profit projects that are a) less than or equal to 50.0 kW of rated capacity, and b) not using a power purchase agreement or other tax advantaged financing are eligible for the EFSI.
-Projects must receive an SRP acceptance letter dated in 2011 in order to be eligible.
+Project Type Eligible Projects Solar Residential: All residential projects less than or equal to 10.0 kW of rated capacity.
+Eligible residential projects include customer owned and financed systems, residential new construction in Smart Growth areas (for builders and homeowners), and residential systems using a leasing or power purchase agreement.
+Only the first 7.5 kW of capacity is eligible for an incentive - with a maximum payment amount of \$3,750.
+The lifetime residential payment cap of 10.0 kW will apply.
+Solar Public and Non-Profit: All public and non-profit projects that are a) less than or equal to 50.0 kW of rated capacity, and b) not using a power purchase agreement or other tax advantaged financing are eligible for the ESFI.
 Only the first 30.0 kW of capacity is eligible for an incentive - with a maximum payment amount of \$15,000.
 This project type includes public and non-profit organizations (municipalities, other governments, public colleges and universities, public schools (K-12), and affordable housing.